The Passion for Animals and their Welfare

 The Board of Directors

-Finance Support; Taking care of Rico
+Finance Support; Taking care of Rico and Jack

 Kathleen has been an animal lover from a young age and has fostered many animals over the years.
 She currently investigates animal cruelty cases as a Humane Investigator with the SCSPCA.
 She lives a vegan lifestyle and advocates for sustainable and compassionate food sources.